 Can I return materials in the building?

 No, patrons cannot bring returns into the building.
 All returns must be made at the curbside book drop on Prairie Street during designated hours.
 Only oversized materials may be returned at the Drive-Up Window.
-All materials checked out before March 21 are due back August 1, 2020, with no fines.
-Items are quarantined for 3 days after their return before staff can handle them and will remain on your account for up to 5 days.
+Items are quarantined for 3 days after their return before staff can handle them and will remain on your account for up to 6 days.
 Fines will not accrue during the quarantine.

 How do I select and check out materials at the Drive-Up Window?

 Select your items by placing a hold – either by calling the Library during business hours or online 24/7 through the Library catalog.
 When your hold is ready, you will receive a notice by your preferred method (phone, email or text) and then you may come to the Drive-Up Window to pick up your materials.
 Please note, due to high demand, some materials may not be available right away.

 How do I get materials from another library?